TRaposio/Delegate-AI/docs/ARCHITECTURE.md

 **Implemented.** `wca_rag/generator.py` defines the `Generator` ABC with one method (`generate(system_prompt, user_prompt) -> GenerationResult`)
 and one property (`model_name`).
 Default implementation:
-`GeminiGenerator` wraps `google-generativeai`.
+`GeminiGenerator` wraps `google-genai` (the current SDK;
+`google-generativeai` is deprecated and must not be used).
 Lazy-imports the SDK so the rest of the package doesn't pull it in for indexing-only commands.
 Temperature defaults to 0.1 — citation-heavy QA is not creative writing.

 **API key.** `GEMINI_API_KEY` read from environment, with `.env` support via `python-dotenv` (soft dependency — falls back to plain env